alahmedabdullah/charlieconnector/README.md

 |    |---main.sh
      |---run.sh_template
 ```
 The CHARLIE SC needs to install CHARLIE binary.
-During activation of CHARLIE SC, the user is required to download appropriate version of charlie and place in the 'package'(https://github.com/alahmedabdullah/charlieconnector/blob/master/SETUP.md) directory.
+During activation of CHARLIE SC, the user is required to download appropriate version of charlie and place in the 'package' directory of Chiminey install.
+Please refer to installation steps described in https://github.com/alahmedabdullah/charlieconnector/blob/master/SETUP.md file.

 "bootstrap.sh" installs all dependencies required to prepeare job execution environment for CHARLIE.
 Please note that CHARLIE is installed in "/opt" directory.
 Following is the content of "bootstrap.sh" for CHARLIE SC: